 Download a PDF of the CAE Mentoring Form.

 Leadership, Instruction, or Writing

-A maximum of 10 hours may be used in the category towards the 40 required hours for renewal.
+A maximum of 10 credits may be used in the category toward the 40 credits required for renewal.
 These are:

-- 2 hours of credit will be given per year for service as an officer of an association, or professional society, or for service as chairman, vice-chairman of a committee, section, or special interest group.
+- 2 credits will be given per year for service as an officer of an association, or professional society, or for service as chairman, vice-chairman of a committee, section, or special interest group.

-- 2 hours of credit will be given for each course/workshop that is instructed.
+- 2 credits will be given for each course/workshop on association management topics that is instructed.

-- 2 hours of credit will be given for each article, chapter or book written.
+- 2 credits will be given for each article, chapter or book written on association management topics.

 - Fees: $350 for ASAE members and $500 for non-members, application and payment must be received by December 31.
 (Fees are reduced to $275 for members and $425 for nonmembers if application is submitted by October 31 of the year of certification expiration).